tlp19/infoproc-lab5-tcp-server/README.md

 # InfoProc Coursework - TCP Server and Client in C++

+## Informations

+This server is designed to be used on Ubuntu 18.04 on a remote instance, either on AWS or Azure.
+This project was developed and tested on an Amazon EC2 t2.micro instance.

 ## Installation

 ### Setting up a AWS/Azure instance to host the Server